Virgin Galactic spaceship

 |Virgin Galactic spaceship cabin mockup.

 The Virgin Galactic spaceship, also known as SpaceShipTwo, will fly higher and have a longer downrange than SpaceShipOne.
-Maximum altitude is expected to be 84-87 miles (135-140 kilometers) and downrange will be 100–200 miles (160–320 kilometers).
+Maximum altitude is expected to be 84-87 miles (135-140 km) and downrange will be 100–200 miles (160–320 km).
 The maximum capacity will be six paying passengers and two pilots.
-It is thought that the Virgin Galactic spaceship's crew cabin will have about the same diameter as a Gulfstream V business jet – 6 feet high and 7 feet wide.
+It is thought that the Virgin Galactic spaceship's crew cabin will have about the same diameter as a Gulfstream V business jet – 6 ft high and 7 ft wide.
 Large portholes will allow passengers panoramic views, and all seats will recline during launch to help ameliorate the effects of g-forces.
 Passengers will be able to fly without the aid of pressure suits and the experience will be similar to a high-altitude passenger jet.
 Both the Virgin Galactic spaceship and its carrier aircraft, Eve (or White Knight Two), will be roughly twice the size of the first generation spacecraft and mothership that won the Ansari X Prize.